Hornbill-Docs/itom-user-guide/itom-user-guide/jobs/job-queue.md

 # Job Queue
 Use the Job Queue to create, view, and manage active and completed jobs.
 You can check the current status and progress of a job in the Monitor console.
-Once a job has completed, the Console Output provides the sanitized output produced by the package or discover job.
+Once a job has been completed, the Console Output provides the sanitized output produced by the package or discovery job.

 When a job completes successfully or fails, you can view the debug log for information that can be of use when troubleshooting issues.
 The output provided will depend on the package/discovery job that has been executed.